 \section{System Model and Problem Formulation}

 We consider a multiuser MISO downlink SWIPT system comprising a base station (BS) equipped with a DMA-based hybrid architecture integrated with a digital precoder.
-The network serves \(K\) user equipments (UEs), each requiring a target SINR for information decoding and a minimum harvested energy level.
+The network serves multiple user equipments (UEs), each of which requires a target SINR for information decoding and a minimum harvested energy level.